opencv/opencv/doc/tutorials/highgui/video-write/video_write.markdown

               (int) inputVideo.get(CAP_PROP_FRAME_HEIGHT));
 outputVideo.open(NAME , ex, inputVideo.get(CAP_PROP_FPS),S, true);
 @endcode
-Afterwards, you use the @ref cv::isOpened() function to find out if the open operation succeeded or not.
+Afterwards, you use the @ref cv::VideoWriter::isOpened() function to find out if the open operation succeeded or not.
 The video file automatically closes when the *VideoWriter* object is destroyed.
-After you open the object with success you can send the frames of the video in a sequential order by using the @ref cv::write function of the class.
+After you open the object with success you can send the frames of the video in a sequential order by using the
+@ref cv::VideoWriter::write function of the class.
 Alternatively, you can use its overloaded operator \<\< :
 @code{.cpp}
 outputVideo.write(res);  //or
 outputVideo << res;